Skip to Content

 programmer digital nomad

 This might come as a surprise but Romania has one of the fastest internet speeds in the world.
-The combination of infrastructure investments and fierce competition among local ISPs has driven up standards, turning Romania into a hub for startups and digital nomads seeking lightning-fast connectivity
+The combination of infrastructure investments and fierce competition among local ISPs has turned Romania into a hub for startups and digital nomads seeking lightning-fast connectivity.

 The First Road In Bucharest Was Made Of Wood